ArcGIS Blog

 Parcels layer

-Because the Parcels feature layer is often queried by multiple departments within the organization, to retrieve parcel and owner information, will enable response caching to improve the web app performance that is using this web feature layer.
+The Parcels feature layer is often queried by multiple departments within the organization to retrieve parcel and owner information.
+To improve the web app performance, response caching will be enabled on this layer.

 The first step is to create the object store.